mendix/docs/content/en/docs/developerportal/project-management/_index.md

 weight: 7
 description_list: true
-description: "Describes the Project Management section of the Developer Portal."
+description: "Describes the Project Management section of the Mendix Portal."
-tags: ["Epics", "Jira", "Sprint", "Project Management", "Developer Portal"]
+tags: ["Epics", "Jira", "Sprint", "Project Management", "Mendix Portal"]
 ---

 ## 1 Introduction

-The **Project Management** category in the Developer Portal’s [navigation pane](/developerportal/#navigation-pane) provides fast access to the project management tool that you select for your app:
+The **Project Management** category in the Mendix Portal’s [navigation pane](/developerportal/#navigation-pane) provides fast access to the project management tool that you select for your app:

 * [Epics](/developerportal/project-management/epics/)
 * [Jira](/developerportal/project-management/jira-connector/)